jayprakash07/Chernobyl-Archival-Website/CONTRIBUTING.md

  - Use comments in your code to explain what your code does, and why you made certain decisions.
  - Make sure your code follows good coding practices, such as using descriptive variable names, following a consistent code style, and avoiding redundant or unnecessary code.
  - Use images and audio files that are in the public domain or licensed under a Creative Commons license that allows for commercial and derivative use.
+ - When adding historical information or quotes, use reputable sources such as academic journals, books, and documentaries.
+Be sure to include links to your sources in your PR request.
  - When adding images or audio files, provide descriptive alt text or captions for accessibility.

 # Code of Conduct
 We expect all contributors to abide by our code of conduct.
-Read the Code of Conduct before contributing to our project.
+Read the [Code of Conduct](Chernobyl-Archival-Website/CODE_OF_CONDUCT.md) before contributing to our project.

 # Getting Help
 If you have any questions or need help, create an issue in the repository or contact [@jayprakash07](https://github.com/jayprakash07).